SC-SoftwareHS/EmergencyConnect/docs/api-integration-updated.md

 3. Continues normal application flow

 This enables end-to-end testing of the alert creation and notification targeting logic without requiring real API credentials.

+## Testing Results

+During development, we successfully verified:

+1. **SMS Delivery**: Real SMS messages were successfully delivered via Twilio to recipient mobile numbers.
+2. **Email Status**: Identified issues with SendGrid configuration related to sender verification.
+3. **Multi-Channel Alerts**: Successfully sent alerts through multiple channels simultaneously.
+4. **Fallback Mechanisms**: Confirmed graceful degradation to simulation mode when API errors occur.

+## Troubleshooting

+Common issues and their solutions:

+1. **Twilio "To and From Cannot Be the Same" Error**: Ensure your Twilio phone number is different from recipient numbers.
+2. **SendGrid 403 Forbidden**: Verify the sender email address in your SendGrid account and ensure your API key has the necessary permissions.
+3. **Missing Push Tokens**: Ensure user accounts have registered push tokens before attempting to send push notifications.